Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Related Work

-On the perception side, RGB-D cameras are very noisy and thus require special filtering techniques to detect incoming projectile.
-Model specific methods like \cite{agarwal2020perch} attempts to fit a known 3D model to the point cloud to efficiently find the location of the projectile.
+On the perception side, RGB-D cameras are very noisy and thus require special filtering techniques to detect incoming projectiles.
+Model-specific methods, such as \cite{agarwal2020perch} attempt to fit a known 3D model to the point cloud to efficiently find the location of the projectile.
 However, this assumes that the model of the projectile is known.
-There also exist more generic approaches like \cite{kromer20154d} does not have such requirements.
-But these methods either require a laser scanner or a VICON system \cite{pfister2014comparative} to detect the moving object.
+There also exist more generic approaches like \cite{kromer20154d} that do not have such requirements.
+But these methods require either a laser scanner or a VICON system \cite{pfister2014comparative} to detect the moving object.
 Recently, machine learning-based methods have also gained popularity for object detection \cite{ramik2014machine}.
 For example, YOLO \cite{redmon2016you} can be utilized for object detection and tracking.
 However, it cannot detect the fast-moving ball at a distance.
-Hence, this method requires substantial data for training, making it challenging to predict their performance on new data points.
+Therefore, this method requires substantial data for training, making it challenging to predict their performance on new data points.
 In our work, we employ a straightforward color detection algorithm to detect the projectile using a single stereo camera.
-This approach enhances the practicality of our framework in real-world scenarios.
+This approach improves the practicality of our framework in real-world scenarios.